-Below the Fund has summarized some important tax issues that affect the Fund and its shareholders.
+Below the Fund has summarized some important U.S. federal income tax issues that affect the Fund and its shareholders.
 The summary is based on current tax law, which may be changed by legislative, judicial or administrative action.
-This summary does not apply to shares held in an IRA or other tax-qualified plans, which are generally not subject to current tax.
+This summary does not address shareholders subject to special rules, such as those who hold Fund shares through an IRA or other tax-qualified plans, which are generally not subject to current tax.
 Transactions relating to shares held in such accounts may, however, be taxable at some time in the future.
+Except as specifically noted, the discussion is limited to federal income tax matters and does not address state, local, foreign or foreign taxes.
 You should consult your tax adviser for further information regarding federal, state, local and/or foreign tax consequences relevant to your specific situation.